oarabiledev/innerscope/README.md

 <br/>

-## CONTRIBUTING ❣️❣️
+## Decision To Archive ❣️❣️

-Euphoria is inspired by DroidScript and it will use a similar syntax.
+Euphoria is inspired by DroidScript Hybrid.
+Why build an alternative and not atleast try to help with the project directly.
+I am already building a plugin for Ds, so im deciding to build a hybrid plugin.
+I am building a Material-Design For DroidScript, so why not bring it to Hybrid Too.

 <br/>
 Thank You For The Interest ❣️❣️❣️❣️